 Media coverage reporting and monitoring

 Press release tracking and monitoring

 Support for coverage in multiple languages

-Measurement and analytics dashboards
+PR campaign measurement and analytics dashboards

 Reach of the tool: If you’re purchasing a tool that includes a database of media contacts, how large is the list?
 How regularly is it refreshed and updated?
 Does it include only regional media contacts, or national, or global?
 Make sure the contact database meets your requirements before deciding to purchase a new PR tool.